January 22, 2026

 • Decision-making: Routine choices are automated; outliers receive context and recommended responses.

 What stays the same is your core workflow: receiving, putaway, picking, packing, shipping.
-Aisles, racks, and pack benches remain unchanged.
 People still make the warehouse run.
-Well-implemented AI reduces cognitive load — fewer radio calls about next picks or cart assignments — and lowers firefighting.
+Well-implemented AI reduces cognitive load and lowers firefighting.

 Balancing Automation and Human Supervision